Longfld/DynamicaRouter/README.md

 # DynamicalRouter
-ng2 Router with dynamica loaded menu and lazy loaded screen
+Angular Router with dynamica loaded menu and lazy loaded screen

-Angular 2.4 version
+Angular 4.0 version

 How to run?
 After download, go to folder